two robotic arms

 Introduction of thermoplastic composites technology

 Known for its higher impact resistance, unique processing possibilities, lightweight properties, strength and environmental advantages, thermoplastic composites are increasingly being used in the aerospace industry to replace various metallic and thermoset composite parts.
 And as fuel efficiency is a key driver to reducing the operational cost of an aircraft, the aerospace industry is looking to manufacturers for lighter weight products.
-With thermoplastic composites, we can potentially reduce the weight of aircraft structures by 20 to 50% compared to thermoset solutions and metallic solutions respectively.
+With thermoplastic composites, we can potentially reduce the weight of aircraft structures by 20% to 50% compared to thermoset and metallic solutions respectively.

 When it comes to manufacturing more complex parts, thermoplastics outshine the competition.
 Parts can be manufactured in minutes instead of hours, and in fact, customers can benefit by as much as an 80% reduction in manufacturing cycle time for the same part that’s even lighter.